 Your 8 mana plays should be seen as game finishers.
 Bonemare is the most aggressive one – you immediately push 4 extra damage and end up with 2 big minions on the board (whatever you’re buffed + a 5/5), forcing your opponent to play a big AoE (like Twisting Nether) or two single target removals, which can be kind of difficult.
 The Lich King is a slower play, but 8/8 body is still significant.
 The random cards you’re getting vary from nearly useless (Doom Pact), through situationally okay (Death Grip, Army of the Dead) up to amazing in most of the scenarios (Frostmourne, Death and Decay).
 Tirion Fordring is something in between.
 It’s not as aggressive as Bonemare, but also faster than The Lich King.
 It’s harder to kill because of the Divine Shield, and it gives you an amazing weapon on death.
 5/3 means 15 damage, if your opponent doesn’t have a way to remove it, you will often win the game.
 However, it’s also very vulnerable to Silence OR removal + weapon removal.
 All three plays, however, are great in slower matchups.

 Paladin isn’t known for its ability burst – most of the damage you do will have to be done with minions.
 However, there are still a few ways to push some extra damage even if your board is constantly getting removed.
 One of them is Avenging Wrath.
 Against slow decks you will often want to use it on the empty board.
 Dealing 8 damage for 6 mana is amazing for Paladin, if you also have some minions pressure, it might be enough to set up next turn lethal.
-If your opponent has a bigger minion in the way, you can also combo it with Equality.
 Another way to deal damage without using minions are obviously weapons.
 Truesilver Champion is pretty solid, it pushes 8 damage over two turns.
 However, the best two weapons you can get are 5/3 from Tirion (Ashbringer) and Lich King (Frostmourne).
 15 damage over 3 turns is amazing, and the second one gets an extra value if you clear minions with it (you still want to go face if your opponent is pretty low, but if he’s not, it might be a great way to get the final board refill).
 There’s also Consecration – it’s only 2 damage for 4 mana, but it might come handy if you nearly got lethal and your opponent has Taunted up.

 Even Paladin is a pretty expensive deck and sadly some of the cards simply can’t be replaced.
 I’ll still try to go through the list and offer some potential replacements wherever it’s possible.
 Keep in mind, though, that the more cards you will replace, the worse the deck will get.
 Replacing 2-3 cards can still leave you with a solid build, replacing most of them will probably give you a pretty bad deck.